 Dr. Mueller has given talks or led seminars for the Institute for Humane Studies, the Acton Institute, the Commonweal Project, and the Intercollegiate Studies Institute.
 He wrote a series of columns about his dissertation on Adam Smith’s moral and political ideas for the Cato Institute.
 Dr. Mueller’s intellectual interests include financial markets and financial crises, political economy, the Scottish Enlightenment, 19th century British liberalism (especially the works of Adam Smith), the Great Books tradition of the liberal arts, and Austrian economics.

-During the school year, Dr. Mueller lives with his wife and three children in Harrison, NJ.
+During the school year, Dr. Mueller lives with his wife and five children in Harrison, NJ.
 But over the summers, he spends time at a bed and breakfast he and his wife own in Colorado called The Abbey.

 Why the Conventional Wisdom about the 2008 Financial Crisis is Still Wrong: Ten Years Later, Cambridge Scholars Publishing, January 1, 2019.